lomboboo/webpack-typescript-boilerplate/README.md

 in ``webpack.common.config.js`` file.

 ### Bootstrap 4
 Project uses Bootstrap 4 and [bootstrap-loader](https://github.com/shakacode/bootstrap-loader), which is flexible to configure by editing ``.bootstraprc`` file in the root directory.
+For simplicity most of the Bootstrap 4 featues were disabled in the ``.bootstraprc`` file.
+Fell free to configure it as you wish.

 You can also redefine basic variables in the ``config/bootstrap-pre-customizations.scss`` file.
 For fulll reference read the [docs](https://github.com/shakacode/bootstrap-loader).

 ## @types and NODE_ENV variables